pdjr-archive/n2k-modules/THR100/README.md

 | SPEED     | Speed (0-100%)    | Potentiometer  | Optional |
 | AZIMUTH   | Angle             | Potentiometer  | Optional |

-Input signals are decoded and transmitted to a remote thruster identified by an address configured by a PCB DIP switch.
+Input signals are decoded and transmitted to the remote thruster addressed by the ADDRESS DIP switch.

-The address of the thruster being controlled by the __THR100__ is set by PCB DIP switch.
+The following relay outputs of the SW6RL4 are

 ## THR100 acting as a relay interface